joemphilips/DotNetLightning/README.md

 This repository contains one solution which contains four main projects.

 1. `DotNetLightning.Core` to perform LN specific logic and low level primitives.
-2. `DotNetLightning.Infrastructure` to support data persistancy, altcoins, channel/peer management etc.
+2. `DotNetLightning.Infrastructure` to support data persistency, altcoins, channel/peer management etc.
 3. `DotNetLightning.Server` to run as a server.
 4. `DotNetLightning.Client` to interact with the server.